A topic from the subject of Organic Chemistry in Chemistry.

 Reactions Mechanisms in Organic Chemistry

-• Mechanisms provide a framework for designing new reactions and optimizing existing ones.
+• Applications in Synthesis: Reaction mechanisms provide a framework for designing new reactions and optimizing existing ones for efficient and selective synthesis of organic molecules.

 Experiment: Nucleophilic Substitution Reaction of an Alkyl Halide